Nobel laureate Yamanaka warns of rogue "stemcell therapies"

-HONG KONG (Reuters) - Nobel laureate Shinya Yamanaka warned patients on Tuesday about unproven “stem cell therapies” offered at clinics and hospitals in a growing number of countries, saying they were highly risky.
+HONG KONG, Oct 9 (Reuters) - Nobel laureate Shinya Yamanaka warned patients on Tuesday about unproven “stem cell therapies” offered at clinics and hospitals in a growing number of countries, saying they were highly risky.

 The Internet is full of advertisements touting stem cell cures for just about any disease -- from diabetes, multiple sclerosis, arthritis, eye problems, Alzheimer’s and Parkinson’s to spinal cord injuries -- in countries such as China, Mexico, India, Turkey and Russia.